Health Information Management

 @ Forest Park

 The Health Information Management program provides students with the technical skills and knowledge required to provide reliable and valid information essential to the healthcare industry.
 Graduates are specialists working with health information systems, managing medical records, and coding information for reimbursement and research.
 Health information management professionals work throughout the healthcare industry in a variety of settings.
 Common job titles include HIM supervisor, clinical coder, coding manager, clinical data collection and reporting specialist, cancer registrar, data integrity specialist, and reimbursement specialist.
-This program prepares health information technicians to support health information management in an electronic environment (e-HIM) and adheres to the American Health Information Management Association’s Framework for Health Information Management (HIM) education.
+This program prepares health information technicians to support health information management in an electronic environment (e-HIM).
 This program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-A background check and drug screen test are required for all healthcare professions.
-Students will be required to complete both the background check and drug screen test prior to enrollment in HIT:102.
-See Health Information Management Handbook for additional information.
 Students are required to complete the Foundation Courses prior to moving forward to the Area of Concentration courses for the Health Information Management Program.

 The recommended academic plan blends general education requirements with options for areas of concentration to ensure students get the most out of their certificate or degree.